 Passes allowing entry to the Platinum section at the start line are issued only at the Platinum meeting at Expo/packet pick up before the ride.
 PICTURE ID IS REQUIRED.
 Qualified platinum cyclists must attend the entire meeting to receive the platinum pass.
 See below in section 5 Platinum Meeting for date and time and place.

 Platinum Passes expire 30 minutes before the event start!

 “Platinum Riders lead the way”

-Cruising along at speeds up to 25 miles per hour at the front of El Tour de Tucson and other Perimeter Bicycling events is a tightly-packed group of cyclists now known as “Platinum cyclists.”
-They are a group of professional racers, highly ranked USA Cycling amateurs, and the fastest and most skilled of Perimeter Bicycling event participants who have earned the designation.
+Cruising along at speeds up to 25 miles per hour at the front of El Tour de Tucson and other Perimeter Bicycling events is a tightly-packed group of cyclists now known as “Platinum Cyclists.”
+They are a group of professional racers, highly ranked USACycling amateurs, and the fastest and most skilled of Perimeter Bicycling event participants who have earned the designation.

 With the safety of all cyclists a priority, Platinum designation was officially created for Perimeter Bicycling events in 1998.
-This designation allows pace-line-experienced, super-fast cyclists to start at the front of the 5,000-plus cyclists who ride in the 100-mile plus El Tour de Tucson and the longer distances in other Perimeter Bicycling events.
+This designation allows pace-line-experienced, super-fast cyclists to start at the front of the over 5,000 cyclists who ride in the 100-mile plus El Tour de Tucson and the longest distances in other Perimeter Bicycling events.
 Starting these cyclists in front has proven to prevent problems that occurred when these experienced and faster riders would overtake slower riders who do not have the same speed, training and experience as those who have earned platinum.

-Platinum cyclists must meet certain criteria, follow special rules during the event and MUST attend a Platinum Meeting at each event to pick up a Platinum Pass which is required for entry into the Platinum Starting Area on ride day.
+Platinum cyclists must meet certain criteria, follow special rules during the event and MUST attend a Platinum Meeting for each event to pick up a Platinum Pass which is required for entry into the Platinum Starting Area on ride day.